Bradford-Miller/s79-simulator/README.md

 -------- | -----------
 test-0 | boot function replicates the initial boot in terms of setting *memtop* from the initial memory and then gets a stack pointer from a simulated interrupt.
 Then it does a push and pop to reverse two items that were in our initial stack (directly placed into memory).
 This tests register assignment, fetching car and cdr of a location from memory, incrementing registers, getting a pointer from an interrupt, and doing basic stack operations.
 On completion the machine loops on location "done". test-1 | boot function extended to do the initial GC which should consolodate free space and set up the register pointers correctly to allow CONSing.
 (Note CONS was tested in test-0).
-Some initial garbage is put into memory to make sure it is ignored by the mark/sweep algorithm.
+Some initial garbage is put into memory to make sure it is ignored by the mark/sweep algorithm. test-2 | hand-compiled APPEND function run on a couple list structures (from the AIM's description of APPEND's S-Code)

 ####1-11-22 BWM
 test-1 works and have repatriated more code into ../fpga-support as well as some refactoring to more cleanly split